projectacrn/acrn-hypervisor/doc/developer-guides/primer.rst

   (vIOAPC) Redirection Table Entries (RTE).

 **Legacy**
-  Legacy devices are assigned to VM0.
+  Legacy devices are assigned to SOS_VM.

 User OS device assignment is similar to the above, except the User OS doesn't call hypercall.
 Instead, the Guest program PCI configuration